loighic/loighic.github.io/_pages/macro/pt2/gdp_1.md

 GDP is supposed to be a measure of how much a country produces, and in our example, the same number of eggs were produced in 1980 and in 2023.
 Therefore, we need a way of calculating GDP that will reflect the fact that the same amount of eggs were produced in 1980 and in 2023.

 This problem is solved by using the same price in the 1980 calculation and the 2023 calculation.
-This is done by taking prices from one year---which we call the *base year*---and using that year's prices to calculate GDP in *all* years.
+This is done by taking prices from one year---which we call the **base year**---and using that year's prices to calculate GDP in *all* years.
 Let's use 2010 as our base year.
 In that year, the average price of a dozen eggs was \$1.66.
-Using this price, we find, as expected, that the 1,000,000 cartons of eggs sold in 1980 and the 1,000,000 sold in 2023 contribute the same amount to GDP.
+Using this price, we find, as expected, that the 1,000,000 cartons of eggs sold in 1980 and the 1,000,000 sold in 2023 contribute the same amount to each year's GDP.

 > 1980: 1,000,000 x \$1.66 = \$1,660,000
 >